Terry-Gumani/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

 # Python - Almost a circle

-In this project, I encapsulated skills in Python object-oriented programming by coding three connected classes to represent rectangles and squares.
+In this project, I urilised skills in Python object-oriented programming by coding three connected classes to represent rectangles and squares.
 I wrote my own test suite using the `unittest` module to test all functionality for each class.